tshort/julia/ui/website/example1.md

 b = 99.99 * a[1]
 ```

+And another:

 ```julia
 {:a => [1:30], :b => randn(9), "c" => ["a", "b"]}
 ```
-Here's a plot (feature not implemented):
+Here's a plot (used D3 like the web REPL):

 ```julia
 plot(cos, 0, 10)
 ```

-Here's an example of Markdown output from Julia (this feature is not
+Here's an example of Markdown output from Julia:
-implemented, so this will be printed verbatim):

 ```julia  output=markdown